StockSharp/doc/en/topics/designer/user_interface/components/chart.md

 ![Designer Schedule 05](../../../../images/designer_schedule_05.png)

-There is a toolbar above the chart, where you can select auto scroll, auto\-zoom, legend modes and other general chart settings.
+There is a toolbar above the chart, where you can select auto scroll, auto-zoom, legend modes and other general chart settings.
 You can also select the elements to draw on the chart: lines, levels, pointers, rectangle, text.

 ![Designer Schedule 03](../../../../images/designer_schedule_03.png)